Alternatives Federal Credit Union is a financial cooperative. The Board of Directors are elected representatives of the members of Alternatives.

 Review credit union's needs for external funding and strategies for obtaining funding.
 Review policy, support various education programs (IDA, Business CENTS, Money Wise, Student Credit Union.)
 Review, maintain and encourage adherence to our Mission Statement.
 Nominate to fill volunteer openings and plan Annual Meeting.

-The challenge of our Community Relations Committee is to identify and build workable, successful strategies for gaining financial support that will fund the numerous educational and outreach programs that are a vital part of our work as a Community Development Credit Union.
+The challenge of our Community Relations Committee is to identify and build successful strategies and solutions for gaining financial support that will fund the numerous educational and outreach programs that are a vital part of our work as a Community Development Credit Union.
 Examples of sources for funding are foundations, private corporations and government funds earmarked for economic development.
 Obtaining funding is enhanced through the creative thinking and brainstorming that is done by Development Committee members.
-When the job is done right, the Development Committee work can be passed along to assist other groups whose same mission is to build sound, economic survival and growth strategies for the underserved.
+When done right, the Development Committee work can be passed along to assist other groups whose same mission is to build sound, economic survival and growth strategies for the underserved.

 Staff Liaison: Karl Graham